A Touch of Class (film): Cast

-The majority of the cast (Segal, Jackson, Sorvino, Linder) were reunited in the 1979 movie Lost and Found also directed by Melvin Frank.
-In many respects this was a quasi-sequel to A Touch of Class, even though none of the characters were recreated, but the storyline followed many similarities and opposites.
+Release

+The film had its world premiere in London in May 1973, and opened in Los Angeles on June 27, 1973.
+The film earned $4,125,600 in North American rentals in 1973.
+Other accounts put rentals at $8.4 million.

 Reception

-The film earned $4,125,600 in North American rentals in 1973.
+Critical response

 Roger Ebert gave the film three stars out of four, calling it "a sharp-edged, often very funny dissection of a love affair between two possibly incompatible people.
 But then it gets serious with itself and ends on a note that doesn't satisfy us."
 Gene Siskel had a similar opinion, awarding two-and-a-half stars out of four and writing that in the film's best moments it "reminds one of those wonderful screen battles between Spencer Tracy and Katharine Hepburn," but then it "tries to get serious" which "leads to an unsatisfying conclusion totally removed from the dominant tone of the movie, which is raucous at best, contrived silliness at worst."
 Vincent Canby of The New York Times called it "a very patchy movie—enormously funny in bits and pieces and sometimes downright dumb."
-Variety wrote,"George Segal herein justifies superbly a reputation for comedy ability while Glenda Jackson's full-spectrum talent is again confirmed."
+Variety wrote: "George Segal herein justifies superbly a reputation for comedy ability while Glenda Jackson's full-spectrum talent is again confirmed."
 Penelope Gilliatt of The New Yorker wrote that the film had "moments of reckless funniness" but observed that the "muddle of period convention is odd," as it blended the "Hepburn-Tracy tradition" and an "old-style slapstick" scene with "modern and naturalistic eroticism."
 Sylvia Millar of The Monthly Film Bulletin called the film "a waste of two considerable talents," stating that "Frank has written a script which is not devoid of wit; but it's never effortless, and a battering of coarse sexual polemic is always thrusting in to spoil the fun."

-The film has a score of 85% on Rotten Tomatoes based on 13 reviews, with an average grade of 6.8 out of 10.
+The film has a score of 86% on Rotten Tomatoes based on 14 reviews, with an average grade of 6.8 out of 10.

 Awards and honours

+Home media

+A Touch of Class was released on DVD in North America by Warner Bros. on February 2, 2002, and on Blu-ray by the Warner Archive Collection on September 10, 2019.